Pagan Poetry: Music video

 Tired of music videos which featured the singer looking to the camera and lip-synching throughout, Chaudoir suggested having Björk lip-synch and look into the camera only for some of the last lines.
-He also suggested using a track so they could move closer to her as she sings these lines or move closer before she sings them—"so it's like a reveal of her", he said.
+He also suggested using a track so they could move closer to her as she sings these lines or move closer before she sings them—"so it's like a reveal of her".
 There was no script, so some improvisation made it to the final cut.
-Since blue-screening and CGI work were not involved, Chaudoir did not use diffusion or consulted with post-production, and he arrived with only a few assistants—a gaffer, loader, grip, focus puller, and some electricians.
-"Basically what I was asked to do and what I thought I'd be able to do is more or less there.
+Blue-screening and CGI work were not involved, "Basically what I was asked to do and what I thought I'd be able to do is more or less there.
 It would have benefited from being simplified down to a much more bold and direct visualization of what she was trying to do.
 I think we were too subtle in that", Knight said.

 The video was banned by MTV in the United States, but was eventually shown in unedited form on MTV2 in a presentation of the "20 Most Controversial Music Videos".
 The music video was placed sixth on the "20 Of The Most Controversial Music Videos Ever" list by NME, which described it as "scarier than her dead swan dress or when she punched that photographer".
 It was also included on the list by Rolling Stone, "The 15 Most NSFW Music Videos of All Time", and was considered by Slant the sixth best music video by Björk.
 The dress was shown in Björk's MoMA retrospective in 2015.
 It was sold as part of Kerry Taylor Auctions "Passion for Fashion" sale in London, in June 2016.

+On 9 July 2019, Björk uploaded the uncensored music video to her YouTube channel.

 Live performances

-In 2001, Björk performed "Pagan Poetry" on the Late Show with David Letterman with a Greenland women's choir, harpist and electronica duo Matmos.
+In 2001, Björk performed "Pagan Poetry" on the Late Show with David Letterman with a Greenland women's choir, harpist, and electronica duo Matmos.